Fortnox logo

 Fortnox login page

-Note: The user name here is the user name for Fortnox.
+Note: The username here is the username for Fortnox.

 4. The next step is to read through which permissions the integration needs.
 In order to be able to use the integration all the requested permissions must be accepted.
 If you are unsure what the different permissions mean please contact us.
 If the required permissions are denied you will not be able to setup the integration.
 Also note that the user from the previous step must have the permissions stated here for the generated keys to have the permissions.